Transgender health care: Clinical environment

+Numerous insurances within the United States cover gender affirming care, which includes hormone replacement therapy (HRT) and surgery.
+However, this coverage is conditional and dependent on many factors, such as plan benefits, employer, and the state.
+In California most insurers are forbidden from banning gender affirming care coverage; however, insurers in other states don't have this restriction and can exclude coverage of gender affirming care.
+Each specific plan and policy will specify the coverage of gender affirming care.
+Most insurers covering gender affirming care will cover generic and FDA approved hormone replacement therapy.
+If a clinician recommends a brand name hormone replacement therapy, insurance will conditionally accept it based on recommendation, cost, policy, and healthcare needs.

+Some insurers that cover gender affirming care include Anthem Blue Cross and Blue Shield, Cigna, Aetna, Medicare, Tricare and UnitedHealthcare.

-Global access to transgender health care
+Global access

 Global access to healthcare across primary and secondary health settings remains fragmented for transgender people, with access and services highly dependent on a political administration's support for trans health in policy as well as globally-engrained health inequalities largely shaped by financial wealth inequalities such as the Global North and Global South divide.

 Africa

 South Africa

 Access to transition care, mental care, and other issues affecting transgender people is very limited; there is only one comprehensive transgender health care clinic available in South Africa.
 Additionally, the typical lack of access to transition options that comes as a result of gatekeeping is compounded by the relatively limited knowledge of transgender topics among psychiatrists and psychologists in South Africa.

 Asia

 Thailand

+Sex reassignment operations (gender-affirming surgery) have been performed in Thailand since 1975, and Thailand is among the most popular destinations globally for patients seeking such operations.
+Puberty blockers and cross sex hormones are also available to minors in Thailand.
+Transgender people are quite common in Thai popular entertainment, television shows and nightclub performances, however, transgender people lack various legal rights compared to the rest of the population, and may face discrimination from society.

 Transgender women, known as kathoeys, have access to hormones through non-prescription sources.
 This kind of access is a result of the low availability and expense of transgender health care clinics.
 However, transgender men have difficulty gaining access to hormones such as testosterone in Thailand because it is not as readily available as hormones for kathoeys.
 As a result, just a third of all trans men surveyed are taking hormones to transition whereas almost three quarters of kathoeys surveyed are taking hormones.